Can a four-day workweek solve Japan’s labor market issues?

 If people can take three days off weekly, they will have more time to balance work with child-rearing or taking care of their parents.
 It will also allow them to attend college or take on other jobs to acquire more knowledge and experience for their career, the proposal says.

-The real objective of this policy, therefore, seems to be to encourage people to engage in recurrent education to obtain new skills for their career, which could result in increased productivity and move some of the workforce into growing business sectors that are often at the heart of Japan’s chronic labor issues.
+The real objective of this policy, therefore, seems to be to encourage people to engage in continuing education to obtain new skills for their career, which could result in increased productivity and move some of the workforce into growing business sectors that are often at the heart of Japan’s chronic labor issues.

-Experts said giving the option of a new workstyle is welcome, but it is questionable whether the four-day workweek will be an effective policy for solving those issues.
+Experts welcomed the option of a new workstyle, but said it is questionable whether the four-day workweek will be an effective policy for solving those issues.

-Murata said many of those who make the switch will probably use the extra time for leisure rather than studying, since Japan’s education infrastructure is not well-prepared for part-time students at this point.
+Recruit Works' Murata said many of those who make the switch will probably use the extra time for leisure rather than studying, since Japan’s education infrastructure is not well-prepared for part-time students at this point.

 Suehiro of Daiwa Securities echoed that sentiment, saying that it will take time to nurture such educational opportunities as well as a new work culture.

-Proponents of the policy may be thinking that “if workers get more days off, they will be self-motivated to do recurrent education and productivity will just improve, but the cause-and-effect logic seems weak,” Suehiro said.
+Proponents of the policy may be thinking that “if workers get more days off, they will be self-motivated to do continuing education and productivity will just improve, but the cause-and-effect logic seems weak,” Suehiro said.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.